-I applauded Jay Z's Death to Autotune for its unabashed execution of T Pain's career.
+I applauded Jay-Z's Death to Autotune for its unabashed execution of T Pain's career.
 Or so I thought.
 It wasn't that I didn't enjoy his music, I just thought he was a faux musician, who used computers to make his tunes.
 He took the beautiful art form of pure talented singing and turned it into a do-it-yourself.
 Can't Sing?
 Try autotune.
 But what I realized after hearing so many others use the technique is that he was, ironically, an original.
 His voice simply, works, with autotune.

 Next, Wiz Khalifa used to be one of my favorite up and coming rappers.
 Being a native of the Steel City, I had respect for Wiz.
-Show and Prove was one of the best mix tape freshman albums I had heard in a long time.
+Show and Prove was one of the best mixtape freshman albums I had heard in a long time.
 Pittsburgh Sound was a throwback beat with catching lyrics.
 Gonna Ride was an ode to old westerns with its Spanish trumpets that inspired a feeling of "ride or die."
 But I chastised Wiz for selling out.
 I thought he cheapened himself and his lyrics.
 Maybe he smoked too much.
 In my book, both men are vindicated in this song.
 Maybe its Lily Allen the soulfully classic English siren.
-Either way, I am guilty for my criticisms.
-But, I am not guilty for liking this song.
+Either way, I am guilty of my criticisms.
+But, I am not guilty of liking this song.
 My jam of the week: